-Much of the work of BC over the next years will be impacted by the evolving higher education legislative landscape within the state of California.
 The 2022-23 adopted state budget for higher education restates outcome metrics expectations which are an extension of the Vision for Success aspirations for the community college system.
-Described as the California Community Colleges (CCC) Roadmap, the budget represents a commitment of investments to aid the system to meet a set of goals and collaboration expectations through 2026-27.
+Described as the CCC Roadmap, the budget represents a commitment of investments to aid the system to meet a set of goals and collaboration expectations through 2026-27.

-Two statewide initiatives have helped BC frame its goals with a focus on accomplishing them.
+Two statewide initiatives have helped BC frame goals with a focus on accomplishing them.
 First, the adoption of Vision for Success goals in 2017 followed by the Governor's Roadmap for Community College performance from 2022-2023 to 2026-2027.
 And secondly, the implementation of the Student-Centered Funding Formula (SCFF) in 2018-2019, provided funding based on the needs of low-income students and on student achievement outcomes in lieu of revenue being based exclusively on attendance.
 These initiatives complement the Accrediting Commission's expectations that member institutions will annually establish floor and aspirational growth institutional set standards (ISS) using metrics that overlap the Vision for Success and SCFF metrics.